Taxi: Support of deregulation

 In nearly all deregulating cities the number of taxis increased, more people were employed as drivers, and deregulation advocates claim needs were better satisfied.

 Existing taxi companies may try to limit competition by potential new entrants.
 For example, in New York City the monopoly advantage for taxi license holders was $590 million in the early 1980s.
-The city has 1400 fewer licenses than in 1937.
+The city has 1,400 fewer licenses than in 1937.
 Proponents of deregulation argue that the main losers are the car-less poor and disabled people.
 Taxi owners form a strong lobby network that marginalizes drivers and taxi users.
 It also pays local government officials to uphold taxi regulation.
 The regulators usually do not wish to rise against the taxi-owner lobby.
 The politicians do not want taxi drivers to have a negative opinion of them.

 Taxi deregulation proponents claims that immigrants and other poor minorities suffer most from taxi regulation, because the work requires relatively little education.
 Regulation makes entrance to the taxi business particularly difficult for them.
 People who are elderly, disabled, housewives and poor use taxis more often than others.

 According to Moore and Rose, it is better to address potential problems of deregulation directly instead of regulating the number of taxi licences.
 For example, if the regulators want to increase safety, they should make safety statutes or publish a public list of safe taxi operators.

 Proponents of deregulation also claim that if officials want to regulate prices they should standardize the measures rather than command prices.
 For example, they may require that any distance tariffs are set for the first 1/5 miles and then for every subsequent 1/3 miles, to make it easier to compare the prices of different taxis.
 They should not prohibit other pricing than distance pricing.
 Deregulation advocates claim that regulators only have a very limited information on the market.

 Black market taxis often have problems with safety, poor customer service, and fares.
 This situation is made worse because customer who patronize such taxis cannot complain to the police or media.
-However, proponent of taxi deregulation argue that when these illegal taxis become legalized, their behavior will improve and complaints to officials about these formerly illegal taxis would be allowed.
+However, proponent of taxi deregulation argue that when these illegal taxi operations become legalized, their behavior will improve and complaints to officials about these formerly illegal taxi operations would be allowed.

 Taxi companies claim that deregulation may lead to an unstable taxi market.
 However, one pro-deregulation study by Kitch, Isaacson and Kasper claims that the previous argument is a myth because it ignores the U.S. free taxi competition up to 1929.